Table of Contents

 - Capacity: How large is your dog?
 Do you have several dogs in the household that will share the automatic water bowl?
 You want to make sure the size of the bowl works.
 Most dogs drink 1 ounce of water per pound of body weight every day (but erring on the high side won’t hurt).

-- Filters: Filters keep the water in an automatic water bowl for dogs fresh and clear of the hair and debris that collect in a typical water dish.
+- Filters: Filters keep the water in an automatic water bowl for dogs fresh and clear of the hair and debris collected in a typical water dish.
 You’ll need to change them periodically, but it beats dirty water (and your canine will appreciate the freshness each time they drink).

 - Noise: Automatic water bowls for dogs utilize a pump to circulate the water through the filter.
 Some are louder than others.
 If you have a dog that startles with noise, try to find a quieter option.
 (And keep the water level topped off – empty bowls equate to louder noise)